 Dial 988 for mental health support

-Minnesotans facing a mental health crisis can now dial or text 988 to connect to Lifeline support 24 hours a day, seven days a week.
+Minnesotans facing mental health crises can now dial or text 988 to connect to Lifeline support 24 hours a day, seven days a week.

-The new 988 code will serve as a universal entry point, so people can reach a trained crisis counselor who can help regardless of where they live.
+The 988 code will serve as a universal entry point, so callers can reach a trained crisis counselor who can help regardless of where they live.
 People can also dial 988 if they are worried about a loved one who may need crisis support.
-People should call 911 if they suspect drug overdose or need immediate medical help.
+People should call 911 if they suspect a drug overdose or need immediate medical help

 Suicide is a serious and growing public health concern across the United States and in Minnesota.
 The number of suicide deaths and the suicide rate in Minnesota has increased consistently for 20 years.
 MDH data shows:

 -From 2016 through 2020, there were more than 10,000 hospital visits for self-harm injuries (i.e., suicide attempts) in Minnesota, and those were mostly among people ages 10-24, predominantly females.

 -Each year about 75-80 percent of suicide deaths are among males.